 Some people think that, if one product costs more than another very similar product, then that must mean it’s superior.
-But, that's not always the case.
-The best hair loss shampoo is not necessarily the most expensive.
+But that's not always the case.
+The best shampoo for you to use might not necessarily be the most expensive.

 But, remember, user experience can obviously vary from person to person.
-So, if you read just one or two reviews about a product and they both say "best hair loss shampoo EVER!", that's not exactly proof that it will work for you too.
+So, if you read just one or two hyped-up reviews about a product which both say "best hair loss shampoo EVER!", that's not exactly proof that it will work for you too.

 There are always going to be both good and bad reviews for virtually every product out there.
 So, clearly you need to read several reviews from various sources before you make a decision.